inixioamillano/marte-markov-telegram-bot/README.md

 In future releases, MarTe will allow you to export all the knowledge from a group in a file and import it in another group.

 ## Release History
+* 0.2.0
+    * ADD: Voice messages with the /audio command
 * 0.1.3
     * ADD: Stickers support, Speech generation.
 On Dice event
 * 0.1.2